web3/web3.js/docs/docs/guides/sign_and_send_tx/local_wallet.md

 const privateKeyString = '0x1f953dc9b6437fb94fcafa5dabe3faa0c34315b954dd66f41bf53273339c6d26';
 const account = web3.eth.accounts.wallet.add(privateKeyString);

-// Make sure the account have enough eth on balance to send the transaction
+// Make sure the account has enough eth on balance to send the transaction

 // Third step: sign and send the transaction
 // Magic happens behind sendTransaction.
 If a transaction is sent from an account that exists in a wallet, it will be automatically signed.